apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 the user principal and the principal used to match against the access control lists (ACLs).

-The default user principal class recognized is `org.apache.activemq.jaas.UserPrincipal`.
-You can configure it by adding `user_principal_kind` elements under the `authentication` element.
+The default user principal classes recognized are `org.apache.activemq.jaas.UserPrincipal` and `javax.security.auth.x500.X500Principal`.
+You can change the default by adding `user_principal_kind` elements under the `authentication` element.
 The first principal who's type matches this list will be selected as the user's identity for informational purposes.